christianThardy/Numerai-LSTM/README.md

 # Numerai LSTM

-Numerai is an AI-run, crowd/open-sourced hedge fund/trading platform where competitors try to predict the movement of financial markets.
+<a href="https://numer.ai/Numerai" title="numer.ai" rel="nofollow">Numerai</a></li> is an AI-run, crowd/open-sourced hedge fund/trading platform where competitors try to
+predict the movement of financial markets.

 I used an LSTM-RNN for regression analysis on Numerai's proprietary data and I used the same model to predict